sf666/nextcp2/README.md

     [PROPERTY]: [TYPE]
 ```

 Call `DtoModelGen` each time you modify the yaml file.
-Files will be generated in the maven project `nextcp2-modelgen` into the package `nextcp.dto`.
+Generate the file into the maven project `nextcp2-modelgen` in the package `nextcp.dto` by pointing to this absolt path as first parameter.

 ```diff
 !
 ATTENTION: Never modify the generated DTOs files since changes to them will be overwritten by the next call to the generator.